Cluster-Based Control of Transition-Independent MDPs: Introduction

 \section{Introduction}

+Multi-agent systems are ubiquitous in natural and engineered systems, and understanding how the decision processes of the individuals translate to group behavior has been a key goal of research study.
+Influencers aiming to achieve global control objectives on the system must also characterize how their controls affect agent decision policies, and determine which controls induce the desired long-term group behavior.

-Social media users, robot swarms, and financial transactions are examples of system behavior driven by the decisions of individuals.
+Social media, robot swarms, and markets are examples of systems whose dynamics are driven by the decisions of individuals.
 A person's posts online reflect their own opinions, yet they are influenced by their friends, trends, and current events.
 These decisions, in turn, affect the path of future posts and trends.
 Within cooperative robotics, a central objective must be completed, yet each robot's path must consider those of its peers.
 On the competitive side, businesses weigh their rivals' actions to likewise position themselves to an advantage.
-Each of these examples show the importance of each agent's goals, peers, and reactions to each other.
-Understanding the decision-making processes of the individual agents can reveal mechanisms by which the system evolves.
-To control system-wide behavior, therefore, one must therefore understand how to influence the agents' decision-making processes.
+Any regulatory power that wishes to achieve control objectives on the system must therefore understand the agents' behavior.